Switch to ADA Accessible Theme

 Moral of the Story: Don’t let your employees take company cell phones or pagers on breaks and train them to disregard contact from the employer or coworkers during rest periods.
 But also make sure your written policies are up to date and complying with California labor laws.

 The Augustus decision emphasizes the importance of well-crafted rest break policies.
-If you have questions about rest breaks or wish to have your rest break policy or other policies reviewed at no cost, please contact the Law Office of Karen J. Sloat.
+If you have questions about rest breaks or wish to have your rest break policy or other policies reviewed at no cost, please contact Sloat Law Group.

 [1] Augustus v.
 ABM Security Services, Inc. (2016) 2 Cal.
 5th 257.